Get your new DCISFF swag! Check the new stuff and buy it online. Pick it up at KIAC or get it mailed to you! https://kiac.ca/shop

 Disclaimer- There are web sites linked to and from this site that are operated or created by or for organizations, companies or individuals not affiliated with the Klondike Institute of Art & Culture (KIAC).
 These organizations, companies or individuals are solely responsible for the operation and information (including the right to display such information) found […]

-Due to the evolving nature of the COVID-19 pandemic and as per the March 16th recommendations of the Yukon Chief Medical Officer of Health, KIAC will support the health and wellness of our community and we will now be holding the Dawson City International Short Film Festival on Thanksgiving weekend (October 8-11).
+Due to the evolving nature of the COVID-19 pandemic and as per the March 16th recommendations of the Yukon Chief Medical Officer of Health, KIAC will support the health and wellness of our community and we will now be holding the Dawson City International Short Film Festival around Thanksgiving weekend (October 2-11).
 Stay tuned for an […]

 POP UP EXHIBITION! | ROBERT SERVICE SCHOOL GR.
 11&12